yashuv/Prediction-using-Supervised-ML/README.md

 # Prediction using Supervised ML

+This is the first project I completed in my internship at __TheSparksFoundation__ for the function "Data Science and Business Analytics."

 ## Task:
 * Predict the percentage of an student based on the no. of study hours.
 * This is a simple linear regression task as it involves just 2 variables.